 For those new to the industry, the Virtual Conference provided a broad overview of the photochemical machining (PCM) process.
 For the seasoned professional, the agenda offered opportunities to explore new technologies that can enhance business operations.

 Click here to hear Dr. Peter Jefferies, PCMI President,

 invite you to attend the first ever PCMI Virtual Conference.

-- The PCMI Virtual Platform will give you the chance to you to attend the Conference without having having to travel and or pay for accommodation expenses generally required for PCMI international meetings.
+- The PCMI Virtual Platform gave attendees the change to attend the Conference without having having to travel and or pay for accommodation expenses generally required for PCMI international meetings.

 - On the Virtual Platform you will find speaker information, session content, the schedule of presentations, sponsors, company listings, attendees, resources and event updates

 - Click here to view the Virtual Conference Platform

 Registration Fees Designed For All Levels